If you are a member of the public wishing to make a complaint, you will need to follow this process:

 - If the CAC determines the social worker will be charged, the CAC will frame the charge and it will be submitted to the Tribunal.
 We have established an independent Complaints and Disciplinary Tribunal for handling complaints about Registered Social Workers.

-- Process leading up to the Tribunal Hearing
+- Tribunal Hearing

 - The Tribunal will hold a hearing, which is likely to be conducted in public.
 Preceding the hearing the Tribunal may impose restriction of practice in relation to the social worker.
 Dependent on its finding the Tribunal may make an order resulting in a penalty against the Registered Social Worker (this would be open to appeal).